Pretty Place - a South Carolina destination wedding location with pristine Blue Ridge Mountain views.

 How booking works

-The chapel faces eastward, so if you want sunlight to stream directly in for the most drama, you’ll want the earliest slot.
+The chapel faces eastward, so if you want sunlight to stream directly in for the most drama, you’ll want the earliest slot for the sunrise.
 HOWEVER, this time slot also comes with the most chance of fog and clouds obscuring your views, especially in the cooler months.
 I’ve been in the chapel on a day where you could not see past the first drop off because of fog!!
-This can be a magical vibe too, of course, but just know it’s a possibility if you’re set on those vistas.
-The latest time slot - near sunset - is your better chance for colorful skies without as much risk of fog.
+This can be a magical vibe too, but just know it’s a possibility if you’re set on those vistas.

 Getting ready